makethingshappy/flow/Documentation/SETUP.md

 ---

 ## Hardware Requirements
-- 1 x IoTbase PICO
+- 1 x IoTbase Module
 - 1 x IoTextra Module
-- 1 x Raspberry Pi Pico W
+- 1 x Microcontroller (ESP32-S3, PICO, PICO W, PICO 2W and etc)
-- *(Optional)* Computer to run Node-RED or a dedicated device, e.g. Raspberry Pi 4
+- *(Optional)* Computer to run Node-RED or a dedicated device, e.g. Raspberry Pi 5

 ---

 ## Software Requirements
 - **Thonny IDE** – for flashing firmware to Pico
-- **Node-RED** – installed locally or on a Raspberry Pi
+- **Node-RED** – installed locally or on a Single Board Computer like Raspberry Pi
 ---

 ## Step 1: Hardware Setup
-- Attach PICO W to the IoTbase PICO
+- Attach MCU to the IoTbase
-- Connect power supply to the IoTbase PICO via USB
+- Connect power supply to the IoTbase via USB
-- Connect USB to the PICO W (for flashing the firmware)
+- Connect USB to the MCU (for flashing the firmware)
-- Connect IoTbase PICO and IoTextra module via HOST connector
+- Connect IoTbase and IoTextra module via HOST connector

 ---

-## Step 2: Flashing MicroPython Firmware
+## Step 2: Flashing MicroPython Firmware (Example: PICO W)
-1. Download the `firmware.uf2` file from the repository - https://micropython.org/download/RPI_PICO_W/.
+1. Download the `firmware.uf2` file from MicroPython official website
+Example: For PICO W - `https://micropython.org/download/RPI_PICO_W/`
 2. Hold down BOOTSEL on the Pico W and connect it to your computer via micro-USB.
 3. Release BOOTSEL – Pico will appear as a `RPI-RP2` drive.
 4. Copy the `firmware.uf2` file to this drive.
 5. Pico will reboot with the new firmware.

+- Above applies for RPI PICO W board but you can find detailed guides for other microcontrollers that support MicroPython online.

 ---

 ## Step 3: Firmware Configuration
-1. Connect Pico W to your computer.
+1. Connect Microcontroller to your computer.
 2. Open Thonny IDE.
-3. Select interpreter: MicroPython (Raspberry Pi Pico).
+3. Select interpreter: MicroPython (Your Microcontroller).
 4. Upload every .py file to the microcontroller.
 5. Open the `config.py` file and fill in the required details
 6. Save the file (Ctrl+S).
 The device will restart and attempt to connect to the network.